burlachenkok/exploring-python3/python_details.md

 ### About Cython Language

-The `cdef`  statement is used to declare C variables, either in the local function scope or in the module level:
+The `cdef`  statement is used to declare C variables, either in the local function scope or at the module level:
 ```python
 cdef int i, j, k
 ```